ObjectProfile/Spy2/README.md

     configurationOf: 'Spy2';
     loadStable.
 ```

+Spy2 is also available on the Pharo Catalog Browser.

 # Hapao
 Hapao is a test coverage tool for Pharo and VisualWorks.
 After having run your test, it gives an intuitive visualization of the test coverage.